bundyfx/vamp/README.md

 ## Resources

 You can use any DSC resource you wish with vamp.
-Here are a few basic ones to get your started.
+Here are a few basic ones to get you started.

 | Resource      | Module  | Documentation |
 | ------------- | ------- | ------------- |